AWS Vs Azure Comparison: Which is Better?

 - Reserved: The enterprises can set aside an instance for 1-2 years in the upfront cost based upon their usage.

-- Azure The charges are based on pay-as-you-go, but the difference is that the charges are to be paid based on per minute basis.
+- Azure The charges are based on pay-as-you-go, but the difference is that the charges are to be paid based on a per-minute basis.
 This gives an accurate pricing model.
 There are options from prepaid to monthly charges which are the short-term commitment charges offered by Microsoft Azure.

 - AWS: AWS brought Snowball Edge, a 100 TB hard disk, which helps in moving workloads in between the cloud and the client data centers.
-A much-demanded hybrid component got added to its portfolio after tie-up with VMware that allowed the users to burst into the clouds platform.
-Hybrid cloud computing is very much in the AWS category now to make the life easy of the businesses.
+A much-demanded hybrid component got added to its portfolio after a tie-up with VMware that allowed the users to burst into the clouds platform.
+Hybrid cloud computing is very much in the AWS category now to make life easy for businesses.

-- Azure Microsoft Azure has platforms like Hybrid SQL server, Azure Stack and Azure StorSimple; thus providing a strong support for hybrid cloud services.
+- Azure Microsoft Azure has platforms like Hybrid SQL Server, Azure Stack, and Azure StorSimple; thus providing strong support for hybrid cloud services.
 The users are allowed to come close to the public Azure functionality on the on-premise information centers using Azure Stack that is a new hybrid cloud environment application.
 The users are offered public storage and it uses the pay-as-you-go model for pricing.

-Looking at various differences while making AWS Vs Azure comparison, the conclusion here is that both have similar capabilities; hence, the cloud processing services that the enterprises chose depends to a large extent on their individual requirements.
+Looking at various differences while making AWS Vs Azure 2020 comparison, the conclusion here is that both have similar capabilities; hence, the cloud processing services that the enterprises chose to depend to a large extent on their individual requirements.
 It is best if the enterprises select the one between AWS and Azure depending on their business growth.